Phauthentic/phpstan-rules/docs/rules/Dependency-Constraints-Rule.md

 # Dependency Constraints Rule

+> **⚠️ DEPRECATED:** This rule has been renamed to `ForbiddenDependenciesRule`.
+The `DependencyConstraintsRule` class is kept for backward compatibility but will be removed in a future major version.
+Please update your configuration to use `ForbiddenDependenciesRule` instead.

 Enforces dependency constraints between namespaces by checking `use` statements and optionally fully qualified class names (FQCNs).

 The constructor takes an array of namespace dependencies.
 The key is the namespace that should not depend on the namespaces in the array of values.